chris-33/quartersbrief/README.md

 ### Releases

 This project uses [grunt-bump](https://www.npmjs.com/package/grunt-bump) for handling releases.
-See there for usage instructions.
+See there for detailed usage instructions.

-Releasing involves operations on this repo, which require an access token.
-See [Creating a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) for how to generate one.
-To use it, either

-1. set it as an environment variable `GITHUB_ACCESS_TOKEN`, or
-2. put it into a file called `github-access-token-secret` in the project's root folder.
-The environment variable will then automatically be set any time you do `vagrant up`.
+- `grunt bump:major` for a major release
+- `grunt bump:minor` for a minor release
+- `grunt bump:patch` for a patch release
+- `grunt bump:prerelease` for a pre-release.
+(See also `prereleaseName` in [grunt task file](blob/master/grunt/bump.grunt.js).)

 ### Contributing and style guide